exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 ![Overview after moving redundant segments](images/SDDC/node_failure_passive_3.png)

 To restore the database to its original state, wait until the failed node is online again.
 Once the failed node is repaired, it is automatically added to the cluster as a passive node.
 Afterwards, the segments of the data and archive volume can be returned to that node.
 During the recovery phase, the database is not capable of swapping to the passive side until the redundancy is rebuilt.
+> Note: Moving the data segments back to n24 is totally optional.
+The cluster is already in a proper state and can handle DR scenarios because all volumes are ONLINE and the redundancy is complete on both data centers.
+It is included here for demonstration purposes to return the cluster back to it's "original" state.

-2. ConfD job to move segments back to the original node after node is restored:
+1. ConfD job to move segments back to the original node after node is restored (optional):
     ```
     confd_client st_volume_move_node vname: data_vol src_nodes: '[34]' dst_nodes: '[24]'
     confd_client st_volume_move_node vname: arc_vol src_nodes: '[34]' dst_nodes: '[24]'
     ```

-The database is back in its original state:
+The database is back in its original state after the segments are rebuilt:

 ![Standard SDDC setup](images/SDDC/SDDC_standard.png)